 A: No apostrophe is needed.
 Merriam-Webster’s Collegiate Dictionary (11th ed.) says the word “pant” can be an adjective meaning “of or relating to pants,” and it uses the example “pant leg.”
 So I would suggest “crease in the pant leg.”

-The 4th-century saint was so identified with the city that Venetians became known as pantaloni and a stock character in commedia dell’arte was a rich miser known as Pantalone.
-In the 17th century, the French linked the character with a style of trousers that came to be known as pantaloons in English.
+In the 17th century, the OED says, the French linked the character with a style of trousers that came to be known as “pantaloons” in English.

-But like most changes in our changeable language, the evolution of “pantaloons” to “pants” did not occur without opposition.
-Oliver Wendell Homes, for one, described the upstart as “a word not made for gentlemen, but for ‘gents.’“
+Like most changes in our changeable language, the evolution of “pantaloons” to “pants” did not occur without opposition.
+Oliver Wendell Holmes, for one, described the upstart as “a word not made for gentlemen, but for ‘gents.’ ”